Alfonso Celis Jr.

 Alfonso Celis Enecoiz, known as Alfonso Celis Jr., (born 18 September 1996) is a Mexican former racing driver.

 Career

 Karting

 Born in Mexico City, Celis entered karting in 2009 and raced until 2012 in the local Mexican karting championships.

 Early career

-In 2011 Celis made his début in single-seaters, taking part in the LATAM Challenge Series with Megaracing.
-He finished sixteenth with three top ten finishes in five races.
+In 2011, Celis made his début in single-seaters, taking part in the LATAM Challenge Series with Megaracing.
+He finished sixteenth with three top-ten finishes in five races.

-For 2012, he decided to move in Europe and switch to the Formula BMW Talent Cup.
+For 2012, Celis decided to move in Europe and switch to the Formula BMW Talent Cup.
 He finished eighth in the grand finale at Motorsport Arena Oschersleben with a podium in the third race of the weekend.

 Formula Renault

 Celis signed with Fortec Motorsports for the 2013 Formula Renault 2.0 NEC season.
 He had eleven point-scoring finishes, including podium in the closing race of the season at Zandvoort, finishing fourteenth in the series standings.

 Formula Three

 During the 2013, Celis with Fortec had one-off entries to British Formula 3 and FIA European Formula 3 championships at Nürburgring and Zandvoort respectively.